LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Low Branching Factor Explains Generative Stability and Commitment

-But is this narrowing of BF merely a reflection of concentrated token probabilities, or does it reflect a deeper commitment to specific generative paths?
-To examine this, we conduct a resampling experiment: at various points in the generation process, we force the model to take a different path by replacing the remainder of the output with a newly sampled continuation.
 As shown in \cref{fig: bon_from_middle}, performance drops sharply when resampling occurs at a later, lower-BF position in the sequence.
-This suggests that aligned models aren’t just concentrating probability mass locally, but are actively locking into trajectories, making late-stage deviations more error-prone.
-In practice, this highlights a key application of BF: \textbf{parallel sampling should be applied early, while BF remains high}, to ensure meaningful diversity and avoid quality degradation.
+This suggests that aligned models are not just concentrating probability mass locally (reflects a "deeper commitment" to specific paths), but are actively locking into trajectories, making late-stage deviations more error-prone.
+In practice, this highlights a key application of BF: \emph{parallel sampling should be applied early, while BF remains high}, to ensure meaningful diversity and avoid quality degradation.